At Greenwich & Bexley Community Hospice we are committed to protecting your personal information and privacy. This is our pledge to you:

 Unfortunately, no data transmission over the internet or by post can be guaranteed to be 100% secure.
 As a result, while we strive to protect your personal information, Greenwich & Bexley Community Hospice cannot ensure or warrant the security of any information you transmit to us via these routes, and you do so at your own risk.
 The Hospice does not use fax communication, unless there is no other alternative.

 Where we back data up on US based servers, we ensure that there is an appropriate EU/US Privacy Shield in place.
 We will carry out due diligence annually to ensure that certificates remain valid

 How long do we save your data?

 As a general rule, we will hold your information for a period of time from the end of your relationship with the charity in accordance with our data protection policy.
 For example, information related to unsuccessful job applications is destroyed after 1 year.
-In some circumstances, this will be longer, for example, pension information of former employees or clinical information about patients.
+In some circumstances, this will be longer, for example, HMRC claims for supporters or clinical information about patients.
 If you would like to know how long we will hold any specific information, then please contact us and we can provide further details.

 Keeping your information up to date